Tikka Khan: Early life and education

+Military career

+World War II

 He participated in World War II and fought with the 2nd Field Regiment, Regiment of Artillery in Libya against the Afrika Korps led by German Field Marshal Erwin Rommel in 1940.
 He was captured by German troops and held as a POW in Libya for more than a year.
 After successfully escaping, he saw military action in the Burma campaign against Japan in 1945 where he was wounded and hospitalised for some time.
-In 1946, he was posted in different parts of India such as Deolali, Mathura, and Kalyan as an army officer.
+In 1946, he was posted in different parts of India such as Deolali, Mathura, and Kalyan.

-During the same time, he served as an infantry instructor at the Indian Military Academy at Dehradun.
-His British superiors quietly suspected that Captain Tikka Khan was in the Academy not by merit but by favouritism.
-At GHQ India, Tikka Khan was often subjected to jokes by his British officers.
+During the same time, he served as an instructor at the Indian Military Academy at Dehradun.

-Career in Pakistan
+New beginnings in Pakistan

-After the efforts of Pakistani nationalists culminated in the partition of British India and the creation of Pakistan, Tikka Khan joined the Pakistan Army as a major where he was the only artillery officer in the Pakistan Army's Regiment of Artillery in 1947.
+After the efforts of Muslim League culminated in the partition of British India and the creation of Pakistan, Tikka Khan joined the Pakistan Army as a major in the Pakistan Army's Regiment of Artillery in 1947.
 His military career progressed well and he got accelerated promotions in the army.
-In 1949, he was promoted to lieutenant colonel and commander of his unit.
-He worked hard to raise the Medium Regiment in the new army and commanded the first post of the artillery regiment.
-In 1950–54, he was promoted to colonel and became the deputy director (Dy Director) at the Regiment of Artillery.
+In 1949, he was promoted to lieutenant colonel.
+He worked hard to raise the Medium Regiment in the new army.
+In 1950–54, he was promoted to colonel and became the deputy director at the directorate of artillery in the GHQ.

-In 1955, he was promoted to brigadier to command the Medium Regiment.
-In 1962, Tikka Khan was promoted to major general and posted at the GHQ in Rawalpindi.
+In 1955, he was promoted to brigadier.
+In 1962, he was promoted to major general and posted at the GHQ in Rawalpindi.